0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/06_User_Data/README.md

 `cat /var/log/syslog`

-In the logs look for `cloud-init` to find out what your script did.
+In the logs, look for `cloud-init` to determine what your script did.

 # What is Cloud-init?

 Cloud-init is the defacto [multi-distribution package](http://cloudinit.readthedocs.io/en/latest/index.html) that handles early initialization of a cloud instance.
-So if you want to do more with it, check the documentation.
+If you want to do more with it, check the documentation.

-# Can I see the User data of an instance?
+# Can I See the User Data of an Instance?

-Definitely, and you do it like this:
+You definitely can.
+Do it like this:

-1. Select the instance that you want to check out
+1. Select the instance you want to check.
-1. Click the `Action` drop down menu
+2. Click the "Action" dropdown menu.
-1. Hover over `Instance Settings`
+3. Hover over "Instance Settings".
-1. Then select `View/Change user Data`
+4. Select "View/Change user Data".

-# Can I change the User data of an instance?
+# Can I Change an Instance's User Data?

-Yes, to do so you have to first stop the instance and repeate the steps from above.
-Since the `User data` will can be applyed only when the system boots.
-But remember!
-If your script already run on the machine, runninig the same code if not done correctly might casue issues, you are not running the Bash script on a fresh instalation anymore.
+Yes!
+To do so, stop the instance and repeat the steps from above, since the "User data" is only applied when the system boots.
+But remember that if your script has already run on the machine, running the same code can cause issues if it's not done correctly.
+You're not running the Bash script on a fresh installation anymore.